LarsN-hub/PyDoug/README.md

 **Remove Small Objects**

+A widget for removing small particles or holes in segmented images/stacks.
 More info: https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.remove_small_objects,
 https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.remove_small_holes
+- "Image" drop-down: images in the layer list.
+Select the image to remove objects.
+- "Method" drop-down: select "Particles" for small white objects or "Holes" for small black objects.
+- "Connectivity" drop-down: select the number of orthogonal hops allowed to consider a neighboring pixel connected (applies to both methods).
+- "Size Threshold" float: input the smallest allowed size of the objects being removed.
+- "Background" integer: input the background ROI intensity.
+- "Pixel Scale" float: input the units/pixel (leave as 1 if "Size Threshold" is entered in pixels).
+- "Along Axis" checkbox: check to apply the operation along an axis of an image stack.
+- "Axis" drop-dpown: select the axis to apply the operation along if "Along Axis" is checked.
+- "Remove Objects" button: click to perform the remove objects operation.

 **Dilation**

+A widget for dilating segmented images.
 More info: https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.dilation
+- "Image" drop-down: images in the layer list.
+Select the image to dilate.
+- "Iterations" integer: input the number of dilations to perform.
+- "Along Z Axis" checkbox: check to perform erosions along the Z axis if image is 3D.
+- "Dilate" button: click to perform the dilation operation.

 **Erosion**

+A widget for eroding segmented images.
 More info: https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.erosion
+- "Image" drop-down: images in the layer list.
+Select the image to erode.
+- "Iterations" integer: input the number of erosions to perform.
+- "Along Z Axis" checkbox: check to perform erosions along the Z axis if image is 3D.
+- "Erode" button: click to perform the erosion operation.

 **Closing**

+A widget for closing segmented images.
+Closing is defined as a dilation followed by an erosion and is good for removing small dark spots
+(i.e. "closing" dark holes in the image).
+- "Image" drop-down: images in the layer list.
+Select the image to close.
+- "Dilations" integer: input the number of dilations to perform before performing erosions.
+- "Erosions" integer: input the number of erosions to perform after performing dilations.
+- "Along Z Axis" checkbox: check to perform erosions along the Z axis if image is 3D.
+- "Close" button: click to perform the closing operation.

 **Opening**

+A widget for opening segmented images.
+Opening is defined as an erosion followed by a dilation and is good for removing small bright spots
+(i.e. "opening" large dark holes in the image).
+- "Image" drop-down: images in the layer list.
+Select the image to open.
+- "Erosions" integer: input the number of erosions to perform before performing dilations.
+- "Dilations" integer: input the number of dilations to perform after performing erosions.
+- "Along Z Axis" checkbox: check to perform erosions along the Z axis if image is 3D.
+- "Open" button: click to perform the opening operation.

 **Top Hat**

+A widget for performing tophats on images.
+A black top hat is defined as a closing of an image subtracted by the original image and is good for returning small dark spots.
+A white top hat is defined as an image subtracted by its opening and is good for returning small bright spots.
+- "Image" drop-down: images in the layer list.
+Select the image to top hat.
+- "Method" drop-down: select the top hat method.
+- "Dilations" integer: input the number of dilations to perform in the selected top hat method.
+- "Erosions" integer: input the number of erosions to perform in the selected top hat method.
+- "Along Z Axis" checkbox: check to perform erosions along the Z axis if image is 3D.
+- "Top Hat" button: click to perform the top hat operation.

 Features Tab
 ------------